Ask us a question

 Will the Office of Strategic Communications (OSC) provide services to remediate our online content?

-No, the Office of Strategic Communication is not responsible for remediating content owned and maintained by campus partners.
+The Office of Strategic Communication is not responsible for remediating content owned and maintained by campus partners.
 This work is owned by website owners or the content creator.
 Be sure to have your site reviewed by Site Improve which can provide information on accessibility changes that are needed.
 If you need additional information or support, consider training offerings at https://accessibility.uiowa.edu/accessibility-training.

 General Questions